foxching/foxching/readme.md

 ## I'm a Filipino Sofware Developer!!

 - 🔭 I’m currently working as Frontend Developer
-- 💬 Ask me about **React, Angular, Frontend Stuff, Web Development, or really anything.**
+- 💬 Ask me about **React, Angular, Vue, Svelkit other Frontend Stuff, Web Development, or really anything.**
 - 📫 How to reach me: [My Instagram](https://www.instagram.com/rechielagria/)

 <h3 align="left">Languages and Tools I am familiar with/use:</h3>